adamparker75/Ref_Report/README.md

 [jQuery](https://jquery.com/) - Used with Materialize CSS to enable the collapsible accordion, and modal pop up.

-[Google Fonts](https://fonts.google.com/) - The application utilises the Lato font.
+[Google Fonts](https://fonts.google.com/) - The website utilises the Lato font.

-[Font Awesome](https://fontawesome.com/) - Used for the icons throughout the application.
+[Font Awesome](https://fontawesome.com/) - Used for the icons throughout the website.

 [Git](www.github.com) - Used for version control, and tracking changes in the repository.

-[Heroku](https://www.heroku.com/) - The platform used to deploy the application.
+[Heroku](https://www.heroku.com/) - The platform used to deploy the website.

 ## _**Testing**_

-A lot of the testing was carried out using the developer tools in Google Chrome, I did this so that I could test whilst I was devloping the application and make changes as I went along.
-It also helped me test the application on smaller devices and to ensure it was responsive.
+A lot of the testing was carried out using the developer tools in Google Chrome, I did this so that I could test whilst I was devloping the website and make changes as I went along.
+It also helped me test the website on smaller devices and to ensure it was responsive.
 I also used tools such as [W3C Markup Validation Service](https://validator.w3.org/) to ensure my code was correct and had no errors.

 ### _**User Story Tests**_

-**1. Register for an account**
+**User Story 1.
+Register for an account**

 i.
-Open the application. <br>
+Open the website. <br>
 ii.
 Does the home page appear? <br>
 iii.
 Are the menu links visible in the navigation bar? <br>
 iv.
 Click on the **register** menu link. <br>